Warehousing/Warehousing/Readme.md

 [![GitHub release](https://img.shields.io/github/release/Anoyomouse/Warehousing.svg?label=current+version)]()
 [![GitHub Release Date](https://img.shields.io/github/release-date/Anoyomouse/Warehousing.svg?label=released)]()

+Go grab it now, or get it in game by searching for Warehousing.

 ### Latest

 Now compatible with Factorio 0.15!
 Research requirements have changed, so be warned for new games.